tamasmagyarhunor88/CV/README.md

 ## Tamas Magyar-Hunor - CV

-My name is Hunor, a junior full-stack developer from [Makers Academy] available for a new role in London.
+My name is Hunor, a husband, father and since graduating from [Makers Academy] I am a junior full-stack developer available for a new role in London.
 I am a super enthusiastic person looking to work together with a tech team in a company where I can contribute to the growth of the company and I can grow as well.

 ## Recent Projects